dmallubhotla/physicist_technology_blog/_posts/2018-10-04-introducing-this-blog.md

 you left off on the old one.

 Not every project needs all of these things, and it's not always easy making a project follow these.
-I'm hoping that I can share some ideas on how to get there though,
+I'm hoping that I can share some ideas on how to get there though.